-Newtown, Pennsylvania 18940-0998 Applications will be reviewed periodically throughout the winter and early spring months and applicants will be notified of the decision reached on a continuing basis.
-Acceptances can be made only by the Dean in writing, and no one is authorized to make any representation regarding the status of an application or the likelihood of an acceptance.
+Applications will be reviewed periodically throughout the winter and early spring months and applicants will be notified of the decision reached on a continuing basis.
+Acceptances can be made only by the Dean in writing, and no one is authorized to make any representation regarding the sta- Newtown, Pennsylvania 18940-0998 tus of an application or the likelihood of an acceptance.
 A limited number of highly qualified applicants who are not immediately accepted will be given the opportunity to be placed on our Waiting List.
 TRANSFER STUDENTS A select number of students who achieve high academic standing at other accredited law schools may be eligible for admission with advanced standing to the Hofstra School of Law.
 Credit for courses previously taken will be determined by the Dean's Office.
 Transfer applicants are required to go through the regular application process (including LSDAS), indicating on their application forms that they are applying as transfer students.
 Letters of recommendation must include a dean's recommendation from the last law school attended, indicating that the applicant is in good academic standing and is eligible to return to that law school.
 No decision will be made on any transfer application until transcripts of all prior law study have been received.
 Admission with advanced standing will be granted only in August and no more than one year's credit for previous law study will be allowed.
-VISITING STUDENTS A limited number of students may be eligible for admission as Visiting Students.
-Applications are available from the School of Law Office of the Registrar.
+The transfer application fee is the same as the regular law school application fee.
+VISITING STUDENTS A limited number of non-Hofstra students may be eligible for admission as visiting students.
+Applications are available from the School of Law Office of Admissions and must be accompanied by the regular Law School application fee.
+Hofstra students, who wish to visit at another law school, must receive written permission from the Senior Assistant Dean for Student Affairs.
+Permission will be granted only in exceptional circumstances and the student must meet all Hofstra requirements for graduation.
 LAW SCHOOL ADMISSION TEST All applicants for admission are required to take the Law School Admission Test, which is administered by the Law Services four times a year at various test centers throughout the United States as well as in foreign countries.
 For information write to: Law Services Box 2000 Penn St.